Why you can trust The Zebra

 Car insurance for disabled drivers FAQs

-Generally, no. Standard insurance companies are not going to offer discounts based on your disability status directly.
+Generally, no. Standard insurance companies don't offer discounts based on your disability status directly.
 Global affiliated programs or non-profits might, however.
+Drivers with disabilities are eligible for other standard auto policy discounts,

 Compare car insurance quotes today!